 However, there is no evidence for a crumpled phase in experiments [25-28].
-Latest Monte-Carlo simulations on plaquette-models [29-32] starting from a discretization of the 2D generalized Hamiltonian (1.1) with system sizes of up to ≈ 17000 plaquettes shows considerable evidence for a vanishing of the above mentioned crumpling transition in the presence of self-avoidance, such that even on large scales fixed-connectivity membranes stay always flat with a radius of gyration exponent of $\nu \approx 1$.
-The final purpose of this work is to develop techniques which allow to go beyond the two-loop result.
-So far, we developed such techniques for a simplified model, which reduces the non-local self-avoiding interaction in (1.1) to self-avoidance with only a single point, e.g. the origin o in the membrane:
+Latest Monte Carlo simulations on plaquette-models [31,32] starting from a discretization of the 2D generalized Hamiltonian (1.1) with system sizes of up to \approx 17000 plaquettes show considerable evidence for a vanishing of the crumpling transition as soon as self-avoidance is switched on, in contrast to the earlier references [29,30].
+Even on large scales fixed-connectivity membranes seem to stay flat with a radius of gyration exponent of $\nu \approx 1$.
+It is however not clear whether any of the existing simulations is large enough to settle the problem.

+The final goal is to develop techniques, which allow to go beyond the two-loop result.
+So far, we developed such techniques for a simplified model, which reduces the non-local self-avoiding interaction in (1.1) to self-avoidance with only a single point, e.g., the origin o in the membrane:

-$$\mathcal{H}[\vec{r}] = \frac{1}{2} \int{x \in \mathcal{M}} (\nabla \vec{r}(x))^2 + g_0 \int{x \in \mathcal{M}} \delta^d(\vec{r}(x) - \vec{r}(o)) .$$
+$$\mathcal{H}[\vec{r}] = \frac{1}{2} \int{x \in \mathcal{M}} \left(\nabla \vec{r}(x) \right)^2 + g_0 \int{x \in \mathcal{M}} \delta^d \left(\vec{r}(x) - \vec{r}(o) \right).$$ (1.4)

-This is a special case of a more general model of the interaction of a phantom tethered manifold with a single point in embedding space, which is related to case (ii).
-The corresponding physical situation to think of is the binding and unbinding of a long chain as e.g. a polymer or a membrane from a wall or the wetting of an interface.
+This is a special case of a phantom tethered manifold interacting with a single point in embedding space and which is related to case (ii).
+The corresponding physical situation is the binding and unbinding of a long chain as, e.g., a polymer or a membrane from a wall or the wetting of an interface.
 More precisely, we study the interaction of a single freely fluctuating manifold with another non-fluctuating, fixed object.
-Depending on whether the interaction is attractive or repulsive, one can distinguish two different scenarios: One may either observe a delocalization transition from an attractive substrate as in wetting phenomena or steric repulsions by a fluctuating manifold.
+Depending on whether the interaction is attractive or repulsive, one may observe two different scenarios: either the manifold delocalizes from an attractive substrate as in wetting phenomena or it is sterically repelled from a fixed object (a wall).
 Both cases have in common that excluded volume effects become important.
-These scenarios have already been discussed in [33].
-The result of [33] is the complete resummation of the perturbation series for the effective coupling in the case of 2D-membranes.
-The long-distance behavior of the resummed theory turned out to be non-trivial in the sense that it emerged from the limiting behavior of a scale invariant theory resulting in an effective coupling growing logarithmically instead of approaching some finite fixed-point value as one would expect it.
-This, together with the extremely slow convergence of the perturbation series makes the analysis of the fully resummed theory a must, because all finite loop calculations fail to extract the correct large distance properties.
-The importance of the result becomes evident as soon as one compares it with extrapolations obtained from the ε -expansion at the 2-loop level [33].
-Besides the necessity of calculating diagrams numerically with considerably raising effort as the loop order becomes higher, the ε -expansion has turned out not to be able to make reliable predictions for $D \leq 2$.
-This problem persisted, though we exploited the freedom to set up the expansion about any point $(D < 2, d_c(D)), d_c(D) = \frac{2D}{2-D}$ being the critical embedding dimension for given internal dimension D and to expand both in D and d along any appropriate extrapolation path to some physically interesting point (D = 2, d).
-As soon as D approaches 2 the result was always strongly dependent on the selected expansion point.
+We already discussed these scenarios in [33].

+In [33] we performed a complete resummation of the perturbation series for the effective coupling in the case of 2D-membranes.
+The long-distance behavior of the resummed theory then turned out to be non-trivial in the sense that it emerged from the limiting behavior of a scale invariant theory.
+As a result of this the effective coupling grows logarithmically instead of approaching some finite fixed-point value as one would expect.
+This and the extremely slow convergence of the perturbation series makes the analysis of the fully resummed theory indispensable: all finite loop calculations fail to extract the correct large distance properties.
+The importance of this result becomes evident as soon as one compares it with extrapolations obtained from the ε -expansion at the 2-loop level [33].
+The latter not only required the numerical calculation of diagrams, with considerably raising effort as the loop order becomes higher, but also turned out to be unable to make reliable predictions for $D \leq 2$.
+This problem persisted, though we exploited the freedom to set up the expansion about any point (D < 2, $d_c(D)$), $d_c(D) = \frac{2D}{2-D}$ being the critical embedding dimension for given internal dimension D and to expand both in D and d along any appropriate extrapolation path to some physically interesting point (D = 2, d).
+As soon as Dwas approaching 2, the result became strongly dependent on the selected expansion point.